hamed9898/max4bot/README.md

 `lua bot.lua`

--->

 ##Thanks

-Thanks to [yagop](https://github.com/yagop/) for starting [telegram-bot](https://github.com/yagop/telegram-bot), the seed of this project, and to all the contributors to that project, [even someone from our association](https://github.com/yagop/telegram-bot/commits?author=DevPGSV).
+Thanks to [@topkecleon](https://github.com/topkecleon/) for developing this awesome bot.

+Also, thanks to [@yagop](https://github.com/yagop/) for starting  [telegram-bot](https://github.com/yagop/telegram-bot), first codebase of HALIX 9000.

-Futhermore, thanks to [mokubot](https://github.com/topkecleon/otouto) for porting telegram-bot to the new [API Telegram bot](https://core.telegram.org/bots).
+Finally, thanks to the Telegram guys, for making all this magic possible.

 ![Lua logo](http://www.lua.org/images/powered-by-lua.gif)